rooklift/disorderBook/README.md

 * Run disorderBook_main.py
 * Connect your trading bots to http://localhost:8000/ob/api/
+* Don't use https
-* They can use whatever accounts, venues, and symbols they like
+* Your bots can use whatever accounts, venues, and symbols they like

 **Issues:**